Your Career as a Professional Artist

 - Healthcare centers

-The M.A. in Studio Practice for Art Educators (Hybrid) can help art educators in these and other settings.
+The M.A. in Studio Practice for Art Educators (Hybrid) can help art educators thrive in these and other environments.

 - California